-Challenge: Chronic absenteeism across the city's public schools, especially in low-income neighborhoods.
+Challenge: Absenteeism across the city's public schools, especially in low-income neighborhoods.

-- Attendance Monitoring: The district implemented a robust data-tracking system that allowed school administrators to monitor attendance patterns in real time.
-Teachers and staff were trained to identify students who were at risk of becoming chronically absent. - Early Warning Systems: Using this data, the district created an early warning system that flagged students with frequent absences.
+Attendance Monitoring: The district implemented a robust data-tracking system that allowed school administrators to monitor attendance patterns in real time.
+Teachers and staff were trained to identify students who were at risk of becoming absent.

+- Early Warning Systems: Using this data, the district created an early warning system that flagged students with frequent absences.
 School staff, including teachers, administrators, and counselors, were alerted to follow up with these students before absenteeism became chronic. - Targeted Interventions: Once students were flagged, schools initiated targeted interventions.
 These included phone calls to families, home visits by social workers, and meetings with students and parents to discuss the importance of attendance and address any barriers they were facing. - Success Mentors: One of the most impactful initiatives in Dublin City Schools was the creation of a mentorship program.
-Students identified as being at risk for chronic absenteeism were paired with Success Mentors-trusted adults in the school community (teachers, staff, or volunteers) who would check in regularly with the students.
-Mentorship programs and family engagement strategies can reduce
+Students identified as being at risk for severe absenteeism were paired with Success Mentors-trusted adults in the school community (teachers, staff, or volunteers) who would check in regularly with the students.
+Mentorship programs and family engagement strategies can reduce absenteeism by 10-20 percent, with mentorship providing a personal connection and accountability.
+190,191 - Regular Check-Ins: Mentors met with students weekly to discuss attendance and any challenges the students were facing.
+These meetings were designed to build relationships with students and provide support both academically and emotionally. - Positive Reinforcement: Mentors also focused on celebrating attendance improvements with students, using positive reinforcement to motivate students to come to school more regularly.